7orivorian/Wraith/README.md

 ### Subscribers

-A subscriber can be defined by either
+A subscriber can be defined by either:

 * Extending the `Subscriber` class